AmberC0209/PaddleX/docs/module_usage/tutorials/time_series_modules/time_series_forecasting.en.md

 </tr>
 </tbody>
 </table>

-**Note: The above accuracy metrics are measured on the [ETTH1](https://paddle-model-ecology.bj.bcebos.com/paddlex/data/Etth1.tar) test dataset, with an input sequence length of 96, and a prediction sequence length of 96 for all models except TiDE, which has a prediction sequence length of 720.**
+<b>Note: The above accuracy metrics are measured on the [ETTH1](https://paddle-model-ecology.bj.bcebos.com/paddlex/data/Etth1.tar) test dataset, with an input sequence length of 96, and a prediction sequence length of 96 for all models except TiDE, which has a prediction sequence length of 720.</b>

 ## III.
 Quick Integration